 Thin-film solar is a completely different take on solar cells.
 The cells themselves often come in a roll and the manufacturing process is similar to a printing process.
-This dramatically reduces the cost of solar power.
+This dramatically reduces the cost of residential solar power.
 Panels that use traditional crystalline technology still cost in the $2/watt range.
 Thin film cells cost closer to $1/watt and that price is falling quickly.

 Thin film cells are being consumed in large quantities by utility scale projects now, making it difficult for consumers to get their hands on them.
 This is changing daily though as nearly every major solar manufacturer has a thin-film model coming out, which will make it easier for the average homeowner to have this exciting new technology.
 For more information check out First Solar, the premiere manufacturer of thin film solar cells.

 Inverters are an essential piece of any solar power system.
 An inverter takes the power that comes from the panels, which is direct current (DC), and changes it into alternating current (AC).
 AC is what we have in our outlets at home and work and is what most appliances need to operate on.
 The inverters of the past were large, expensive, and generated large amounts of waste heat.
 The cheapest inverters cost around $3000, which meant that the cheapest solar power systems were in the $10,000 range.